RodneyShag/Scala/readme.md

 This repo is a concise summary and replacement of the [Tour of Scala](https://docs.scala-lang.org/tour/tour-of-scala.html) tutorial.

 Read this repo linearly from top to bottom.
-Although this repo provides hyperlinks to "Tour of Scala", you do not need to click through the hyperlinks to learn Scala.
+Although this repo provides hyperlinks to [Tour of Scala](https://docs.scala-lang.org/tour/tour-of-scala.html), you do not need to click through the hyperlinks to learn Scala.
 They're provided just in case you need more information about a topic.

 ## [Introduction](https://docs.scala-lang.org/tour/tour-of-scala.html)